magento/magento2-page-builder/docs/how-to/how-to-use-pagebuilder-for-product-attributes.md

 );
 ```

-The following steps change a custom product attribute's input type to Page Builder using the Admin:
+The following steps change a custom product attribute's input type to Page Builder using the Admin UI:

 1. On the Admin sidebar, click **Stores**.
 2. Under **Attributes**, click on **Product**.